How To Experience Winter In Our Parks and Monuments

 Jewel Cave National Monument and Wind Cave National Park: Staying warm underground.

-- Caving in the winter!
-Many don’t realize the impressive underground landscapes of both these cave systems.
-Jewel Cave is the third longest cave in the world and Wind Cave is the seventh longest.
-During the winter cave temperatures stay the same so tours can be offered year-round with no temperature impact.
-Both parks reduce the number of tours they offer in the off-season so be sure to check ahead before arriving to the park.
+Caving in the winter!
+Many don’t realize the impressive underground landscapes of our area cave systems.
+Jewel Cave is the fifth longest cave in the world and Wind Cave is the seventh longest.
+Caves stay at a constant temperature all year-round regardless of what weather is like on the surface.
+For Wind Cave that’s a nice 54 degrees Fahrenheit, and Jewel Cave sits at 49 degrees Fahrenheit.
+Both parks reduce the number of guided tours they offer in the off-season so be sure to check ahead before arriving at the park.

 With all outdoor activities, it’s important to dress appropriately (wear layers), bring all the right equipment with you along with snacks and lots of water.
 Locally owned outdoor gear store Roam’n Around is a great place to stop if you need anything, or if you just want to shop a cool store.
 As always, if you encounter wildlife please be respectful and maintain a safe distance of at least a 100 yards.